The New Search Engine Playbook:

 6. Use Schema Markup — Not Just Keywords

 As we mentioned earlier, schema is structured data markup (like a map) that helps search engines and AI models understand the meaning, context, and relationships within your content.
-Since LLMs rely heavily on structured signals to extract accurate answers, schema is becoming one of the most important technical foundations of AEO.
+Since search engines and generative engines rely heavily on structured signals, schema is one of the most important technical foundations for clear content.

 Schema doesn’t replace high-quality content; it reinforces it.
 The goal is to tell search engines, “Here’s exactly what this page is, who it’s for, and which parts matter most.”